johertrich/LearnedRegularizers/readme.md

 - a script `examples.py` which evaluates a denoising or a MRI (toy version with real-valued images) task on the BSDS500 dataset with the unrolled ICNN
 - a script `training_simple_ICNN_unrolling.py` training a small ICNN via unrolling
 - a `dataset.get_dataset(key, test=False, transform=None)` method to select a dataset.
 The main idea of using a centralized dataset generation is to make sure that everyone really uses exactly the same datasets.
-Currently the available keys are `"BSDS500_gray"` and `"BSDS500_color"` and `"fastMRI"`.
-While the BSDS dataset loads automatically, the fastMRI dataset requires to download the dataset first.
-A description on the preparation/loading of the dataset is included below.
+Currently the only available keys is `"BSDS500_gray"`.
+The dataset is downloaded automatically when creating the dataset.

 Helper functions for the evaluation script: